Diggernaut/configs/README.md

 # configs
-Public, free to use, repository with diggers configs for various e-commerce websites and online stores
+Public, free to use, repository with diggers configs for web scraping various e-commerce websites and online stores

-All configs can be used with diggernaut service to retrieve products information.
+All configs can be used with Diggernaut service to retrieve products information.

-1. You need to create free account at diggernaut.com
+1. You need to create free account at [Diggernaut](https://www.diggernaut.com/)
 2. Login to your account
 3. Create a project with any name and description you want
 4. Get into your new project by clicking it and create new digger with any name